viktors-telle/personal-blog/content/blog/podcasts-that-i-would-recommend-listening/podcasts-that-i-would-recommend-listening.md

   - Technology
   - Investing
 ---
-Here is the list of my top podcasts that I listen regulararly.
+Here is the list of my top podcasts that I listen to regularly.